davidhartsough/writings/src/markdown/racism-kills.md

 The evidence is clear: education and interaction among diverse racial groups is vital to resolving racism.

 We must foster and facilitate positive social interactions between diverse racial groups.
 The possibilities for doing so are endless.
 But no matter the method, the core intention must be to cultivate the values of understanding, reasoning, critical thinking, curiosity, learning, empathy, connection, and compassion.
 These are the tools of dismantling discrimination.
 These are our weapons of combat to battle the beast of systemic racism — to end the killings.

+## Recap: What can be done?

+What can the government do?

+1. **Reform policing**
+2. **Create anti-racist legislation**
+3. **Lead by example**

+What can the people do?

+1. **Educate**: We can learn and teach by improving our educational systems and resources.
+This involves:
+   1. Clearly defining racism
+   2. Improving racial literacy and racial socialization
+   3. Discussing bias, discrimination, prejudice, oppression, and the different forms of racism
+   4. Collecting and curating essential resources
+   5. Sharing and distributing educational resources
+2. **Connect**: We can foster and facilitate positive interactions between differing racial groups.
+This involves:
+   1. Organizing positive (and ideally, collaborative/cooperative) experiences for people of different races
+   2. Exposing people to the complete and complex stories of other people and people groups
+   3. Facing initial senses of discomfort, unfamiliarity, and fear
+   4. Dismantling loneliness, isolation, ignorance, disconnection, fear, and hatred
+   5. Cultivating understanding, empathy, and compassion
+3. **Advocate**: We can stand up for anti-racism and stand against racism.
+This involves:
+   1. Talking, discussing, and conversing
+   2. Peacefully protesting
+   3. Writing and calling representatives
+4. **Participate**: We can get involved with groups, organizations, coalitions, and campaigns.
+This involves:
+   1. Donating
+   2. Giving support
+   3. Sharing and promoting
+5. **Vote**: We can elect government officials who are anti-racist.
+This involves:
+   1. Learning about the different levels of office
+   2. Learning where and when to vote
+   3. Learning who the candidates are
+   4. Reviewing their policies
+   5. Choosing the candidate with the best policies

 ## Personal acknowledgement